BUEC500C1/news-analyzer-brianrayxu/README.md

 - createFeed('popular') : Return a JSON object containing a list of most popular viewed articles.

 ## Results
 In order to run this code, make sure you have the environment variable "GOOGLE_APPLICATION_CREDENTIALS" set to be the path of your API Key.
+However, for the sake of deployment, the API credentials on the deployed app will be my own.

 Here is a link to the deployed application (limited availability):